-by Hannelore Sudermann :: This spring, while a reporter from a Spokane TV station sat face to face with 60 Minutes creator Don Hewitt, two Washington State University communications students waited quietly in the hall for their turn with the television legend.
+by Hannelore Sudermann:: This spring, while a reporter from a Spokane TV station sat face to face with 60 Minutes creator Don Hewitt, two Washington State University communications students waited quietly in the hall for their turn with the television legend.

 Jamie Grosz, a senior who would soon be interviewing the CBS news veteran, used the time to run over her questions and switch into a pair of high heels for the on-camera interview.
-The the suggestion, Hewitt changed his mind and called the caper off.
+The cameraman, Brent Weisberg, started unpacking his equipment.